mawillcockson/dotfiles/INSTALL_windows.md

 _Just rerun the_ `gpg-connect-agent updatestartuptty /bye` _command_.

+## Configuring [GnuPG][]

-Then we need to [configure `gpg-agent`][configure-gpg-agent] [with PuTTY support][gpg-putty], then [restart `gpg-agent`][restart-gpg-agent].
+Now that we know that `gpg` can see the key/card, we can [configure `gpg-agent`][configure-gpg-agent] [with PuTTY support][gpg-putty], then [restart `gpg-agent`][restart-gpg-agent], as described in this section.

-Instead of regular SSH support, I chose [PuTTY][] support as the tooling for connecting the [OpenSSh built into Windows][win32-openssh] to gnupg [is currently one of the only avenues to get the two to talk][openssh-gpg-connect], and it allows the use of PuTTY with the same authentication mechanism.
+Instead of regular SSH support, I chose [PuTTY][] support as the tooling for connecting the [OpenSSH suite built into Windows 10][win32-openssh] to gnupg [is currently one of the only avenues to get the two to talk][openssh-gpg-connect], and it allows the use of PuTTY with the same authentication mechanism.

+One thing to note as a result of this setup is that, since [OpenSSH has been shipped with Windows 10 since autumn 2018][windows-ssh-info], this setup won't work exactly as expected on any version prior to this, or versions lacking this OpenSSH suite.

-To enable putty support in gpg-agent, either edit the file indicated by the following command (this file might not exist and may need to be created):
+To enable putty support in `gpg-agent`, either edit the file indicated by the following command (this file might not exist and may need to be created):

 ```
-(gpgconf --list-dirs socketdir) + "\gpg-agen.conf"
+(gpgconf --list-dirs socketdir) + "\gpg-agent.conf"
 ```

 And put the string `enable-putty-support` on a single line in the file, or run the following command: